Please note that all times are subject to change without notice.

 The concerts will finish no later than 10.30pm.

 When does the music start?

 Admission to the concert arena opens at around 6pm.
-Concert timings will be confirmed nearer the time, but in general they will start at around 6.30pm and finish by 10.30pm.
-Please check back here nearer the time for confirmation of these timings.
+In general they will start at around 6.30pm and finish by 10.30pm.
+Full stage times below:

 What should I wear?

 Casual wear – bring warm clothes for the evening.
 Please note the grass may be damp or muddy if there has been a large amount of rain; waterproof shoes may be a good idea.